 The mirrors should be similarly cleaned if there is any debris or haze on their surface to improve performance and avoid permanent damage.
 The 1st lens is located in the back left of the machine beyond the far end of the Y axis.
+The end of the laser tube closest to this mirror is itself a semitransparent mirror that should be checked at the same time.
 The 2nd lens is located on the Y axis at the left end of the X axis.
 The 3rd lens is located on top of the laser head on the X axis.
 The most detritus accumulates on the 3rd mirror and it should be checked daily along with the focus lens.
-The 1st and 2nd lens can be checked daily if desired but are usually fine if they are only checked once a week.
+The laser tube and the 1st and 2nd lenses can be checked daily if desired but are usually fine if they are only checked once a week.

-The mirrors can be cleaned in place using a lens-cleaning tissue or cloth or they can be removed by turning them counterclockwise.
-Take care not to touch the surface of the mirrors directly.
-Avoid pressing hard enough to grind any debris and cause a scratch.
-If the mirrors are removed for cleaning, reinstall them by turning them into place clockwise while being careful to avoid any scratches.
+The semitransparent mirror at the end of the laser tube should only be cleaned when the engraver is fully disconnected from power and the tube is fully cooled.
+Clean all four mirrors with lens-cleaning tissue or with cotton wetted with lens-cleaning liquid or isopropyl alcohol.
+The 3 positioning mirrors can be cleaned in place or removed for cleaning by turning them counterclockwise.
+Take care not to touch the surface of any mirror directly.
+Clean with gentle circular motions and avoid pressing hard enough to grind any debris or cause scratching.
+If any mirrors are removed for cleaning, reinstall them by turning them into place clockwise while again being careful to avoid any scratching.